-Table 4.22: Other derived wealth variables at household-level
+Table 4:23: Other derived wealth variables at household-level

-Pre-imputed Post- imputed Flag Business equity (weighted topcode) hwbusep, hwbusen hwbeip, hwbein hwbef Home equity (weighted topcode) hwhmeqp, hwhmeqn hwhmeip, hwhmein hwhmef Other property equity (weighted topcode) hwopeqp, hwopeqn hwopeip, hwopein hwopef Total property equity (weighted topcode) hwtpeqp, hwtpeqn hwtpeip, hwtpein hwtpef Total property value (weighted topcode) hwtpval Home loans - from financial institution - from other source (friend, relative etc.) - secured against property hwhmhl, hwhmol, hwhmeql Total property debt (weighted topcode) hwtpdt Total credit card debt hwccdt Retiree's superannuation hwsuprt Total superannuation (weighted topcode) hwsuper Total bank accounts (weighted topcode) hwtbank Household financial assets (weighted topcode) hwfin Household non-financial assets (weighted topcode) hwnfin
+Pre-imputed Post-imputed Flag Business equity (weighted top-code) hwbusep, hwbusen hwbeip, hwbein hwbef Home equity (weighted top-code) hwhmeqp, hwhmeqn hwhmeip, hwhmein hwhmef Other property equity (weighted top-code) hwopeqp, hwopeqn hwopeip, hwopein hwopef Total property equity (weighted top-code) hwtpeqp, hwtpeqn hwtpeip, hwtpein hwtpef Total property value (weighted top-code) hwtpval Home loans - from financial institution - from other source (friend, relative etc.) - secured against property hwhmhl, hwhmol, hwhmeql Total property debt (weighted top-code) hwtpdt Total credit card debt hwccdt Retiree's superannuation hwsuprt Total superannuation (weighted top-code) hwsuper Total bank accounts (weighted top-code) hwtbank Household financial assets (weighted top-code) hwfin Household non-financial assets (weighted top-code) hwnfin

-4.23.2.
+4.24.2.
 Wealth Imputation Method

-The imputation method adopted for the wealth data takes advantage of four observation points (waves 2, 6, 10,14 and 18).
+The imputation method adopted for the wealth data takes advantage of five observation points (collected every four waves from wave 2 to 18).
 A summary of the steps in the imputation process is provided below:

 - Step 1 Create a longitudinal household identifier.
-For variables imputed at the household-level, households are linked longitudinally if they had common membership and any additional household members were children (defined for this purpose to be under 18 years of age) and any missing household members were children or deceased.26 - Step 2 Nearest Neighbour Regression imputation of zeros.
+For variables imputed at the household-level, households are linked longitudinally if they had common membership and any additional household members were children (defined for this purpose to be under 18 years of age) and any missing household members were children or deceased.27 - Step 2 Nearest Neighbour Regression imputation of zeros.
 The predicted values from a regression model are used to identify a donor from which to flag zero or non-zero imputes for the recipient.
-This is essentially a filter process to decide whether the case has the asset or debt. - Step 3 Nearest Neighbour Regression imputation of non-zero amounts.
+This is essentially a filter process to decide whether the case has the asset or debt.

+27 hwlink is an indicator variable for whether the household could be linked to a household four waves later.

+- Step 3 Nearest Neighbour Regression imputation of non-zero amounts.
 The predicted values from a regression model are used to identify a donor from which the reported value is taken as the imputed value for the recipient.
-The models and donor pools are restricted to cases with non-zero amounts.
+The models and donor pools are restricted to cases with non-zero amounts. - Step 4 Little and Su imputation.

-26 hwlink is an indicator variable for whether the household could be linked to a household four waves later.

-Step 4 - Little and Su imputation.
 This method incorporates (via a multiplicative model) the trend across waves (column effect), the recipient's departure from the trend (row effect), and a residual effect donated from another case with complete wealth information for that component (residual effect).
 Wherever possible, the Little and Su imputation replaces the Nearest Neighbour Regression imputation.
 The zero or non-zero determination from step 2 is observed.